berteodosio/vtt-merger/README.md

 Examples to be provided later.

 ## Prerequisites
-- yarn must be installed
+- yarn must be installed: the software was tested with yarn version 1.22.22
 - tsc (typescript compiler) must be installed
+- node must be installed: the software was tested with node version 22.11.0